-Trump laments ‘these endless wars’ amid Syria backlash: ‘In many cases there’s only downside’
+Trump laments ‘endless wars’ amid Syria backlash: ‘In many cases there’s only downside’

-Facing criticism for abandoning a U.S. ally in the Middle East, President Trump said Wednesday he wants to stop the heartache of American families who lose their spouses, sons or daughters in combat during “these endless wars.”
+President Trump said Wednesday he wants to stop the heartache of American families who lose their loved ones in combat during “these endless wars,” as he faced criticism for abandoning a U.S. ally in the Middle East.

 During an event at the White House, Mr. Trump spoke about the solemn tradition of fallen soldiers returning in flag-draped caskets to Dover Air Force Base in Delaware.
 He said he has occasionally met family members there — his last reported visit was in January — who seem in control before the cargo plane arrives.

 “And then 20 minutes later we’ll be outside when that big [cargo] plane pulls up and that door comes down, and they are walking the coffin with their boy inside, this coffin with an American flag over the top,” Mr. Trump said.
-“And I’ve seen [relatives] that I thought were really incredible the way they were taking it — I didn’t even understand how they could take it so well — scream like I’ve never seen anything before.”
+“And I’ve seen [relatives] that I thought were really incredible the way they were taking it — I didn’t even understand how they could take it so well — scream like I’ve never seen anything before.

 “Sometimes they’ll run to the coffin,” the president said.
 “They’ll break through military barriers, they’ll run to the coffin and jump on top of the coffin — crying mothers and wives, crying desperately.”